bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Limitations
 This audit makes no statements or warranties about the viability of the Dao.Casino's business proposition, the individuals involved in this business or the regulatory regime for the business model.

 This report is a self-audit of the crowdsale written by the auditor.
-This author will attempt to seek an independent code review of this crowdsale contract.
+Darryl Morris has provided an independent [audit of of this crowdsale contract](DarrylMorris-Audit2-DaoCasinoICO.md) as well.

 <br />